brunopk/docs-linux/proxmox/README.md

 2. Add one client with default configuration.
 3. Install the corresponding VPN [client](https://www.wireguard.com/install/) on client machine.

-### Future improvements
-- Avoid manually setting `/etc/hosts` by configuring a DNS server in a LXC

 ### Important

 - Default Wireguard VPN interface (in its Docker container, *not* LXC network interfaces) is `wg0`